SoftHu/tos_avg/En/QuestStartTalkENode_1768890761050113.md

 Start -->1768890913331204[<b>Speaker 👉 Kon:</b>

 There!
 I can already smell how good they'll taste.
-Now, let’s find someone in town to share them with.
+Now, let's find someone in town to share them with.
 Let's give them to Seabert!
 That should mellow him out a bit—haha!]
 1768890913331204 -->1768891930948625{ }